ncrpugh/StarQuery/README.md

 ### State-based SQL evaluation

 Rather than requiring players to produce one predetermined SQL query, StarQuery evaluates the effect of their commands.
 The system captures the database state before a mutation, executes the player's SQL, then compares the resulting state against the previous state.
-The `Repair Reconciler` uses these changes together with the `Rulebook` to determine which faults were repaired, which fields were incorrectly modified and what gameplay consequences should occur.
+The `RepairReconciler` uses these changes together with the `Rulebook` to determine which faults were repaired, which fields were incorrectly modified and what gameplay consequences should occur.

 ### Procedural mission generation